FOR FAMILIES WITH CHILDREN AGES 7–12

 Who This Is For

-ThinkQuest Kids may be a good fit if your child needs a fun, structured way to practise thinking through problems step by step.
+ThinkQuest Kids is built for children with different strengths, interests and levels of confidence.
+It gives them a fun, structured way to practise thinking through problems step by step.

-Kids who rush through tasks and miss steps
+Kids who rush through tasks and miss important steps

 In 2 Minutes,